-The group will last between 1 ½ to 2 hours, the video itself will vary in length, with most being 15-20 minutes long.
+The group will last between 1 ½ to 2 hours.
+Depending on the study you select, the video or reading itself will vary in length, with most being 15-20 minutes long.
 The rest of the evening will be spent discussing group questions that explore the subject matter more intensely and a time for prayer and connection.

-We want you to start by inviting your friends!
+We want you to start by inviting your friends and neighbors!
 You can even ask them if they know anyone who would like to come.
 There will also be some helpful training at the Leader Orientation that will help you think of others to invite.
-In addition, we may have the names of a few people who have signed up for the study and live nearby.
+In addition, we may have the names of a few people who have demonstrated interest in groups and live nearby.

 We suggest inviting as many as you can when you are first starting your group.
 In our experience, not everyone who is invited will show up.
 Groups can range in size, and no ideal group size exists.
 Your location and available seating arrangements will be the main factor that sets your group size as well as how comfortable your group is.
 If you still want more people to join your group on the first night, encourage your current group members to invite people they know to come.

 On the night you will miss the group, simply plan on having others lead and facilitate the evening.
 We encourage all of our leaders to find a co-leader/co-couple to help them with the group in their absence.
 Many of our groups choose to take a break over the summer to accommodate summer vacations, but it is not required and up to each group.